sparkfun/HyperDisplay_SSD1309_ArduinoLibrary/README.md

-HyperDisplay Arduino Library
+SparkFun HyperDisplay SSD1309 Arduino Library
 ========================================

-Providing uniform drawing and printing functions for a wide range of displays in the Arduino environment
+Standardized library for control of displays using the SSD1309 driver IC.

 Repository Contents